VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

   of rewriting by having us say that, when we allow having different spec for a router in our spec, if a router implements another, than we preserve implementation of spec in the noc?
+- There is some hope that we can have definition such as `ArbiterCorrect` inside the Noc definition which would allow us to guarantee that Noc are correct by constructions

 ## Possible topologies